tamarin-prover/tamarin-prover/manual/src/006_property-specification.md

-## Example axioms ##
+## Common axioms ##

-Here is a list of example axioms.
+Here is a list of common axioms.
 Do note that you need to add the appropriate action facts to your rules for these axioms to have impact.